ossec/ossec-docs/docs/syntax/ossec_config.global.rst

 .. xml:element:: email_maxperhour

     Specifies the maximum number of e-mails to be sent per hour.
-It will store the extra ones and send them together if this number is reached.
+All emails in excess of this setting will be queued for later distribution.

     **Default:** 12